HPImaging/sv-mbirct/README.md

 If either -m or -e are omitted, the corresponding entity (matrix or projection) will be computed prior to starting the reconstruction.
-The default prior model is a QGGMRF with a 10-pt 3D neighborhood, unless the -p argument is included (Plug & Play).
+The default prior model is a q-QGGMRF with a 10-pt 3D neighborhood, unless the -p argument is included (Plug & Play).

 ### Useful forms for Plug & Play mode

-The program can perform the Proximal Map reconstruction step for Plug & Play MBIR.
+The program can perform the inversion step for Plug & Play MBIR.
 The argument -t specifies the initial image state, and the -r argument specifies the output.

 The following example uses the same file names for the input (initial state) and the output.
-These file names can be different if you want to save the intermediate image state in each PnP cycle.
+These file names can be different if you want to save the intermediate image state in each ADMM iteration.

     ./mbir_ct -i $parName -j $parName -k $parName -s $sinoName \
        -w $wgtName -m $matName -p $proxmapName -t $imgName -r $imgName